 Eat and Drink in the City Centre

 Malaga’s best-known tapas bar is El Pimpi.
 Located in the historic Jewish quarter, it occupies a number of buildings and is one big mess of a restaurant business.
 It’s popular with locals and tourists alike, and I challenge you to go inside just to see the period flamenco posters, the signatures of the Picasso family and of Antonio Banderas, the photos of celebrities and the old-school courtyard.
-Malaga is a city of food and drink, and you will find that there is a variety of restaurants and bars that will tempt you with tapas, cool drinks and – some of them – with rooftop views.
+Malaga is a city of food and drink, so a visit to one of these places should be part of the things to do in Malaga.
+You will find that there is a variety of restaurants and bars that will tempt you with tapas, cool drinks and – some of them – with rooftop views.

 Visit the Cathedral